Last updated on October 30th, 2019

 * Note: If you 're already using Thunderbird as your default email application, skip to step-10

-3. At the next screen, click Skip Integration.
+3. At 'Add Account' screen click Cancel and at the next screen, click Skip Integration.

-4. Then unselect the "gandi.net" checkbox and click I think I'll configure my account later
+4. If you 're prompted to create an email address in 'gandi net', unselect the "gandi.net" checkbox and click I think I'll configure my account later

 5. If you 're launching Thunderbird for first time,* click Newsgroups under "Create an account" options.